mcode/clinical-trial-matching-engine/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a development server.
-Once the dev server is running, launch the application from the SMART launcher.
+Once the development server is running, launch the application from the SMART launcher.
     - Visit [SMART Launcher](http://launch.smarthealthit.org) (for example)
     - Make sure r4 is selected for the FHIR version
     - Launch `http://localhost:4200`